CCSI-Toolset/FOQUS/docs/source/chapt_sdoe/basics-uniform.rst

    SDOE file containing a created design

 To evaluate the designs that have been created, it is helpful to look at a number of summaries, including the criteria values and visualizing the spread of the design points throughout the region.
+Recall that at the beginning of the design creation process we recommended constructing multiple designs, with different design sizes.
+By examining multiple designs, it is easier to determine which design is best suited to the requirements of the experiment.

 In the **Created Designs** table, it is possible to see the criterion values for each of the designs.
 For **minimax** designs, the goal is to minimize how far away any point in the candidate set is away from a design point.
 Hence, smaller values of this criterion are better.
 It should be the case, that a larger design size will result in smaller values, as there are more design points to distribute throughout the input space, and hence any location should have a design point closer to it.
 When evaluating between different sizes of design, it is helpful to think whether the improvmenet in the design criterion justifies the additional budget from a larger design.